EviRerank: Adaptive Evidence Construction for Long-Document LLM Reranking: Attention Analysis: Why Block Selection Still Matters

 We begin with a simple and arbitrary text pair: the query text is "where is Paris", and the document text is "Paris is a city in France".
 With the format "query: [query] document: [document]", after Llama2 tokenizer, the input tokens are: `<s>', `\_query', `:', `\_where', `\_is', `\_Paris', `\_document', `:', `\_Paris', `\_is', `\_a', `\_City', `\_in', `\_France'.
 We check several attention heads which are shown in Fig.~\ref{fig:attendToS}, Fig.~\ref{fig:attend1-23}, Fig.~\ref{fig:attend-8-25} and Fig.~\ref{fig:attend-31-24}.
 To help showing weak attention weights, the last three figures are sharpened.
 Our findings are summarized in the following points: \begin{itemize}

-\item Attention to delimiter, current and broad tokens: Similar to \cite{clark2019does} in BERT, we observe that a substantial portion of attention is directed towards the delimiter token <s>, e.g., Fig.~\ref{fig1-a}. \citet{clark2019does} speculate that attention over the <s> delimiter tokens might be used as a sort of “no-op”, and we conjecture that the attention over the beginning <s> is also "no-op" for IR scenario.
+\item Attention to delimiter, current and broad tokens: Similar to \cite{clark2019does} in BERT, we observe that a substantial portion of attention is directed towards the delimiter token <s>, e.g., Fig.~\ref{fig1-a}. \citet{clark2019does} speculate that attention over the <s> delimiter tokens might be used as a sort of ``no-op'', and we conjecture that attention over the beginning <s> is also a no-op behaviour in the IR setting.
 Besides, we also observe a small amount of attention is directed towards the current token (Fig. \ref{fig1-b}), and that some attention heads attend broadly over all tokens (Fig. \ref{fig1-c}, Fig. \ref{fig1-d}), which is consistent with \cite{clark2019does}.

 \item Attention focusing on relevant tokens: Beyond delimiter-focused or self-focused heads, we observe several attention heads that directly capture semantic relations between relevant tokens in the query and document.
 In particular, as shown in each above three subfigures in Fig.~\ref{fig:attend1-23}, Fig.~\ref{fig:attend-8-25}, and Fig.~\ref{fig:attend-31-24}, these relevance-focused heads consistently highlight key cross-token alignments: for head 23 in layer 1, tokens such as ``Paris'' and ``France'' in the document primarily attend to corresponding relevant tokens in both query and document segments; for head 25 in layer 8, tokens ``Paris'' and ``France'' focus strongly on the query token ``Paris''; for head 24 in layer 31, similar alignment between query and document relevance tokens is also preserved.
-These patterns suggest that a subset of attention heads are able to capture fine-grained token-level relevance signals, forming direct associations between query intents and document content—an essential mechanism underlying accurate relevance estimation.
+These patterns suggest that a subset of attention heads are able to capture fine-grained token-level relevance signals, forming direct associations between query intents and document content, an essential mechanism underlying accurate relevance estimation.

 \item Attention with irrelevant information: To investigate the effect of irrelevant tokens, we insert unrelated content such as ``An apple is a fruit'' into the document.
 This setting is illustrated in the three subfigures in Fig.~\ref{fig:attend1-23}, Fig.~\ref{fig:attend-8-25}, and Fig.~\ref{fig:attend-31-24}.
 The attention head 25 in layer 8 (Fig.~\ref{fig:attend-8-25-e}) effectively suppresses the irrelevant content, maintaining strong attention on the relevant query token ``Paris.''
 This head appears to filter out the noise (e.g., apple) and prioritize query-relevant content.